Stainless steel bars are becoming an increasingly popular option among lifters due to their superb oxidation resistance and overall feel.

 I mentioned the knurl termination points earlier as being really nice on this bar.
 I think this really adds to the overall aesthetic profile.
 When I compare it to my Rogue OPB, the Rep Fitness bar has noticeably better knurl ends.
 No, it’s not going to affect performance, but it just looks awesome!
 I’m such a nerd with these types of things.
 If you’re reading this, you may be too. #Nerdsunite.

 Lastly, I’m a fan of the end cap design.
 Unlike some other end caps that have a flat profile with a matte finish (also very cool), the Rep bar has more of a rounded cap with a glossier finish that actually refracts some light.
 Plus I think Rep Fitness has a really nice looking logo.

 Rep Fitness Stainless Steel Power Bar – Pros and Cons

 - The best quality of this bar is that it’s stainless steel.
 If you train in a humid environment or you generally care about oxidation over time, stainless steel cannot be beaten.
 Additionally, stainless gives you the most natural feel possible alongside its raw steel counterpart.

 - The sleeves are smooth, which I prefer over grooved.
 They’re also stainless steel, which is unlike some other stainless power bar options.

-- The value of this bar is resoundingly awesome. $199 (for v2)?
-Are you kidding me? $299 for the upcoming v3?
-Are you still kidding me?
-These prices are awesome when compared to other stainless power bars on the market, almost all of which are at or above $400.
+- The value of this bar is resoundingly awesome. $269 for a fully stainless steel power bar?
+That price is amazing when compared to other stainless power bars on the market, almost all of which are at or above $400.